pass-the-salt/2022/annual-report.md

 <br>
 <a href="https://twitter.com/angealbertini/status/1544763327498240000">![happy](/img/report/happy.png "happy")</a>
 <br>
-- **Collaboration:** Some collaboration between developers and researchers has already emerged after the conference such as **Landlock support in Suricata**.
+- **Collaboration:** Some collaborations between developers and researchers have already emerged after the conference such as **Landlock support in Suricata**.
 We track them on our achievements page, let’s give a look!
-We are very happy to see this happen because that’s exactly why we have created this conference for 🤩
+We are very happy to see this happening because that’s exactly why we have created this conference for 🤩
 <br/>
 <a href="https://twitter.com/passthesaltcon/status/1555201647822921728">![happy](/img/report/proud.png "proud")</a>
 <br/>